gura-doc/gura-doc.github.io/document/language-manual/chapter-12.md

 <strong>Extensions of Existing Class</strong>
 </p>
 <p>
 Some modules would provide additional methods to classes that already exists.
-For example, module <code>re</code> would add some methods to <code>string</code> class like <code>string#match()</code>.
+For example, module <code class="highlighter-rouge">re</code> would add some methods to <code class="highlighter-rouge">string</code> class like <code class="highlighter-rouge">string#match()</code>.
 </p>
 </li>
 <li><p>
 <strong>Operator</strong>
 </p>
 <p>
 Some modules would enhance operators so that they can handle objects the modules provide.
-For example, a module named <code>gmp</code> provides operators on arbitrary precision numbers.
+For example, a module named <code class="highlighter-rouge">gmp</code> provides operators on arbitrary precision numbers.
 </p>
 </li>
 <li><p>
 <strong>Image Format</strong>
 </p>
 <p>
-You can use a function <code>image()</code> to read a image file.
+You can use a function <code class="highlighter-rouge">image()</code> to read a image file.
 Importing modules that handle image data would expand the function's capability to support additional image formats.
-For example, after importing <code>jpeg</code> module, the function can read a file in JPEG format like following:
+For example, after importing <code class="highlighter-rouge">jpeg</code> module, the function can read a file in JPEG format like following:
 </p>
-<pre><code>import(jpeg)
+<pre class="highlight"><code>import(jpeg)
 img = image('foo.jpg')
 // .. any jobs
 </code></pre>